-- 298. Competent authorities should assess the soundness and effectiveness of the organisational framework with respect to the management of operational risk.
+- 302.313.
+Competent authorities should assess the soundness and effectiveness of the organisational framework with respect to the management of operational risk.
 In this regard, the competent authority should determine whether: - a. there are clear lines of responsibility for the identification, analysis, assessment, mitigation, monitoring and reporting of operational risk; - b. the operational risk control and monitoring systems are subject to independent review and there is a clear separation between risk takers and risk managers, between these and the risk control and oversight risk functions; - c. the risk management, measurement, and control functions cover operational risk across the entire institution (including branches) in an integrated manner, irrespective of the measurement approach adopted to determine minimum own funds, and also cover outsourced business functions and other activities; and - d. the operational risk management framework is structured with sufficient and qualitatively appropriate human and technical resources.

-299. Competent authorities should assess whether the institution has appropriate policies and procedures for the management of operational risk, including residual risk after mitigation techniques have been applied.
-For this assessment, competent authorities should take into account whether:
+- 303.314.
+Competent authorities should assess whether the institution has appropriate policies and procedures for the management of operational risk, including residual risk after mitigation techniques have been applied.
+For this assessment, competent authorities should take into account whether: - a. the management body approves the policies for managing operational risk and reviews them regularly, in line with the operational risk management strategies;

-- a. the management body approves the policies for managing operational risk and reviews them regularly, in line with the operational risk management strategies; - b. senior management is responsible for developing and implementing the policies and procedures for managing operational risk; - c. operational risk management policies and procedures are clearly formalised and communicated throughout the institution and cover the whole organisation or at least those processes and businesses most exposed to operational risk; - d. such policies and procedures cover all the elements of operational risk management, measurement and control including, where relevant, loss data collection, quantification methodologies, mitigation techniques (e.g. insurance policies), causal analysis techniques in respect of operational risk events, limits and tolerances and the handling of exceptions to those limits and tolerances; - e. the institution has implemented a new approval process for products, processes and systems that requires assessment and mitigation of potential operational risks; - f. such policies are adequate for the nature and complexity of the institution's activities, and enable a clear understanding of the operational risk inherent to the different products and activities under the scope of the institution; - g. such policies are clearly formalised, communicated and applied consistently across the institution, and for banking groups, whether these policies are applied consistently across the group and allow proper management of the risk; and - h. the institution promotes an operational risk management culture throughout the organisation, by means of training and by setting targets for operational loss reduction.
+- b. senior management is responsible for developing and implementing the policies and procedures for managing operational risk; - c. operational risk management policies and procedures are clearly formalised and communicated throughout the institution and cover the whole organisationare applied consistently across the institution, or at least those processes and businesses most exposed to operational risk; - d. such policies and procedures cover all the elements of operational risk management, measurement and control including, where relevant, loss data collection, quantification methodologies, mitigation techniques (e.g. insurance policies), causal analysis techniques in respect of operational risk events, limits-and tolerances and the handling of exceptions to those limits-and tolerances; - e. the institution has implemented a new approval process for new products, processes and systems that requires assessment and mitigation of potential operational risks raised by the implementation and the development of the related new products, processes and systems; - f. such policies are adequate for the nature and complexity of the institution's activities, and enable a clear understanding of the operational risk inherent to the different products and activities under the scope of the institution; - g. such policies are clearly formalised, communicated and applied consistently across the institution, and for banking groups, whether these policies are applied consistently across the group and allow proper management of the risk; and - h.g. the institution promotes an operational risk management culture throughout the organisation, by means of training and by setting targets for operational loss reduction.